atlassian/data-center-helm-charts/CONFIG.md

 When all of the required information is provided in this way, the database connectivity configuration screen will be bypassed during product setup.

+## Clustering
+By default, the Helm charts are will not configure the products for Data Center clustering.

+In order to enable clustering, the appropriate chart value must be set to `true` (`jira.clustering.enabled`, `confluence.clustering.enabled` or `bitbucket.clustering.enabled`)

+In addition, the `shared-home` volume must be correctly configured as a read-write shared filesystem (e.g. NFS, AWS EFS, Azure Files)

 ## Additional libraries & plugins

 The products' Docker images contain the default set of bundled libraries and plugins.